tim-balloon/tim-memos/Testflight_Power.md

 ### Batteries

 TIM flies banks of Odyssey [ODS-AGM42L](https://www.batterymart.com/p-odyssey-pc1200-battery.html?srsltid=AfmBOoqhsSQc0bYXbPRaWaNtPGrAPS_95PNpe5s3wGVoO3FU4nBCS7o8) Extreme Powersport (PC1200) batteries, serialized to 28 V. The actual voltage is slightly higher than 28 V when fully charged and under no load.
-These batteries are a dry cell sealed design, making them user-friendly for gondolas and giving them a good range of temperature tolerance (-40 - 45 C).
+These batteries are a dry cell sealed design, making them user-friendly for gondolas, capable of international air/sea shipping, and giving them a good range of temperature tolerance (-40 - 45 C).

 ### Boat Switch

-The boat switch (a marine switch used to swap boat power between shore and batteries) determines whether the batteries are connected to ground power (a high-current AC-DC converter known as a [SkyRC eFUEL](https://www.nitroplanes.com/26p-efuel-60a.html?srsltid=AfmBOoqrKxHNxqv5lNJIscahAd5qj-hf11nKkdpvRlX0-X6SGJWTyNbA)) or the charge controller.
+The boat switch (a [marine switch](https://newwiremarine.com/product/blue-sea-11003-hd-off-1-2/?gad_source=1&gclid=Cj0KCQiA0--6BhCBARIsADYqyL-15_ljfQYEJTtJKGStJYx_gVvEirvHOQDogjU1jRKn_gkkwiDQ4XsaAmNYEALw_wcB), Blue Sea 3-position heavy duty series, used to swap boat power between shore and batteries) determines whether the batteries are connected to ground power (a high-current AC-DC converter known as a [SkyRC eFUEL](https://www.nitroplanes.com/26p-efuel-60a.html?srsltid=AfmBOoqrKxHNxqv5lNJIscahAd5qj-hf11nKkdpvRlX0-X6SGJWTyNbA)), the charge controller, or disconnected entirely.
 When ground power is selected, the batteries are charged or kept topped up according to the voltage across the eFUEL terminals.
 When the charge controller is selected, battery voltage is applied to the charge controller, turning it on.

 ### Power Breakout Boxes (PBoBs)